 Section 16.
-Notification to the Department by Insurers of Contracts with Associations or MEWAs
+Notification to the Department by Third-Party Administrators of Contracts with Associations or MEWAs

-- A. An insurer shall notify the Department by December 31 of each year of all health insurance contracts it issued, renewed, or had in force at any time during the 12-month period of that calendar year, that covered an association or MEWA with members having employees or subscribers in Vermont. - B. The contract between the insurer and the association or MEWA shall contain a provision requiring that the insurer maintain coverage despite nonpayment of premium for a minimum of 24 days after payment becomes due.
-The 24-day minimum period of coverage after nonpayment includes a 10-day minimum grace period, pursuant to 8 V.S.A. § 4065(3), after which a notice of termination is permitted, and a 14-day minimum period between notice of termination and cancellation of coverage, pursuant to 8 V.S.A. § 4091c(c).
-The effective date of termination due to nonpayment of premium shall not be less than 24 days after payment becomes due.
-The insurer shall notify the Department within five days of any cancellation or termination of a contract that covered an association or MEWA with members having employees or subscribers in Vermont. - C. Reporting Requirement for Fraudulent Association or MEWA Activity. - 1.
-An insurer having knowledge or a reasonable suspicion that an association, MEWA, or entity holding itself out to be an association or MEWA in this State is not in compliance with the requirements of this rule shall immediately report to the Commissioner in writing regarding the identity of the entity, any known contact information or other materials, and the nature of the entity's practices triggering this reporting.
-This reporting obligation also requires an insurer report to the Commissioner any person, including a licensed or unlicensed agent, broker, or other individual, soliciting, offering, or selling a health benefit plan on behalf of an association, MEWA, or entity holding itself out to be such an association or MEWA in this State without complying with the requirements of this rule. - 2.
-Confidentiality. - a.
+- A. A third-party administrator shall notify the Department by December 31 of each year of all contracts it had in force at any time during the 12-month period of that calendar year that covered an association or MEWA with members having employees or subscribers in Vermont. - B. The third-party administrator shall notify the Department within five days of any cancellation or termination of a contract that covered an association or MEWA with members having employees or subscribers in Vermont. - C. Reporting Requirement for Fraudulent Association or MEWA Activity. - 1.
+A third-party administrator having knowledge or a reasonable suspicion that an association, MEWA, or entity holding itself out to be an association or MEWA in this State is not in compliance with the requirements of this rule shall immediately report to the Commissioner in writing regarding the identity of the entity, any known contact information and other materials, and the nature of the entity's practices triggering this reporting.
+This reporting obligation also requires a thirdparty administrator to report to the Commissioner any person, including a licensed or unlicensed agent, broker, or other individual, soliciting, offering, or selling a health benefit plan on behalf of an association, MEWA, or entity holding itself out to be an association or MEWA in this State without complying with the requirements of this rule.

+- 2. Confidentiality. - a.
 The documents and evidence provided pursuant to subsection (C) of this Section or obtained by the Commissioner in an investigation of suspected or actual conduct in violation of this rule shall be privileged and confidential, shall not be made public, and shall not be subject to discovery or introduction into evidence in any private civil action pursuant to 1 V.S.A. § 317(c)(26) and 8 V.S.A. § 3574. - b.
-Subdivision (a) of this subsection does not prohibit release by the Commissioner of documents and evidence obtained in an investigation of suspected or actual conduct in violation of this rule:

-- i. in administrative or judicial proceedings to enforce laws administered by the Commissioner; - ii. to federal, state, or local law enforcement or regulatory agencies, to an organization established for the purpose of detecting and preventing such conduct; or - iii. at the Commissioner's discretion in the furtherance of legal or regulatory proceedings brought as part of the Commissioner's official duties or to civil or criminal law enforcement authorities for use in the exercise of such authority's duties, in such manner as the Commissioner may deem proper. - c.
+Subdivision (a) of this subsection does not prohibit release by the Commissioner of documents and evidence obtained in an investigation of suspected or actual conduct in violation of this rule: - i. in administrative or judicial proceedings to enforce laws administered by the Commissioner; - ii. to federal, state, or local law enforcement or regulatory agencies, to an organization established for the purpose of detecting and preventing such conduct; or - iii. at the Commissioner's discretion in the furtherance of legal or regulatory proceedings brought as part of the Commissioner's official duties or to civil or criminal law enforcement authorities for use in the exercise of such authority's duties, in such manner as the Commissioner may deem proper. - c.
 Release of documents and evidence under subdivision (b) of this subsection does not abrogate or modify the privilege granted in subdivision (a) of this subsection.